avinashbabudonthu/java/maven/notes.md

 * package
 	* run compile goal first
 	* run unit test cases
-	* packages the application based on packaging type we declared in pom.xml"
+	* packages the application based on packaging type we declared in `pom.xml`
 * install
 	* Runs package goal
-	* copies generated package into local repository based on groupId, artifactId, version declared in pom.xml
+	* copies generated package into `local repository` based on groupId, artifactId, version declared in pom.xml
 * deploy
 	* Runs install goal
-	* copies generated package into remote repository
+	* copies generated package into `remote repository`
 * How to give specific name to out application jar/war
 	* using `<finalName>MavenHelloWorld</finalName>` tag in `<build>` tag
 	* Now our war name will be MavenHelloWorld.war